ronangrant/mcp-svelte-docs/README.md

 ## Features

-- Semantic search through Svelte 5 documentation
+- Semantic search through complete Svelte 5 documentation
-- Automatic documentation retrieval and vectorization
+- Automatic documentation retrieval and vectorization using the full Svelte docs
 - Integration with Claude Desktop, Cursor, and other MCP hosts
 - Reuse of existing vector stores for efficiency
 - Support for custom documentation URLs